Expert advice

 How Much Does Rug Cleaning Cost in Johannesburg?

-Professional rug cleaning in Johannesburg costs R299 to R3,499, depending on size and fibre.
-See the full price list and what every all-inclusive clean covers.
+Professional rug cleaning in Johannesburg is priced by size and fibre, with delicate natural-fibre rugs costing more than synthetics.
+See what every all-inclusive clean covers.

-Hand-Washing vs Machine Rug Cleaning: Which Is Best?
+Hand-Washing vs Machine Rug Cleaning: Which Does Your Rug Need?

 Whether your rug needs hand-washing or machine cleaning comes down to fibre.
-Here is which rugs must be cleaned by hand, and why we hand-clean every one.
+Which rugs must be washed by hand, which are better off in the machine, and how to tell them apart.

 How to Remove Odours From a Rug